whitneyburton/portfolios/students/1602/ashwin-rao/2module/ashwin_rao_module_2.markdown

 ## Community

+* Lightning Talk - *Applying Fundamentals of Ecommerce Marketing*, Mar 25, 2016
 * frequently helped Mod 1 students with ad hoc questions
 * participated in formal 1:1 paring sessions with Mod 1 students on April 12 and April 26
 * started "SQL-ERS" during Tuesdays at lunch to work on SQL queries with other students
+* Hamilton Posse review:

+This module, the Hamilton posse used React Native to create a Turing app.
+By the end of the module, we had created an app that would scrape today.turing.io and present the content for each module in the app.
+There were also buttons to let a user see the schedule for a particular module.

+I participated in the hackathon, during which we implemented the majority of the functionality for this app.
+My committed participation during the early weeks of the module contributed to our momentum and later success.

+As a result of my participation, especially during the hackathon, I was introduced to javascript concepts that will help me in later modules.
+Also, working alongside instructors was an invaluable experience of learning how advanced developers introduce themselves to new languages and frameworks.

 #### Extra-Turing Involvement